Country of origin: cambodia

 [i] Yes, I like being in the kitchen.

-[r] When you want to eat, you like to cook.
-[Laughs]
+[r] When we want to eat, we like to cook.
+[Laughter]

 [r] I especially like to cook Vietnamese food.
 Probably because I lived in Vietnam.
-I like Vietnamese food.
-Vietnamese cuisine is not too greasy.
-Chinese food is fatter.
-But Chinese food without oil is not good.
-That’s the way it is.
-When I was working there, it worked pretty well.
+I like to eat Vietnamese food.
+Vietnamese food isn’t too fatty.
+Chinese food is fattier.
+But Chinese food without oil isn’t good.
+That’s just how it is.
+When I worked there, it worked out pretty well.
 In Étampes, there were French customers, quite old, 70-80 years old.
 When I told them I was quitting, they hugged me, we cried, I was very moved.
-There are French people who have treated me very well.
-They were attached to me.
-When I came back to Paris, I thought a lot about them.
-[Laughs]
+There were French people who treated me very well.
+They were fond of me.
+When I went back to Paris, I thought about them a lot.
+[Laughter]

 [r] Five.
 Four girls, one boy.